Allergy Shmallergy

 1. Sign up for coupons on your favorite allergy-friendly manufacturers’ websites.
 While many stores don’t offer discounts on these “free-from” products directly, companies often offer.
 For example, if you scroll to the bottom of their homepages, Enjoy Life foods, Sunbutter, and others, offer coupons for both American and Canadian customers.

 2. Use simple substitutions.
 Sure, you can bake with a speciality egg replacer at $6.50 a box.
-OR, you could use applesauce ($3.25 per jar).
+OR, you could use applesauce ($3.25 per jar), aquafaba (made from the chickpea water, $0.85 per can), or other similar substitutes.

 3. Buy in bulk.
-We all know that bulk pricing is often lower per unit (ounce, pound, etc) than their smaller counterparts.
-Consider buying food that you use often in larger quantities.
+We all know that bulk pricing lowers the cost per unit (ounce, pound, etc) than a product’s smaller counterparts.
+Consider buying food in bulk that you use often in larger quantities or that have long shelf lives.
 Also consider splitting the cost and contents of a bulk item (especially if it will spoil, like fruit, vegetables or meat) with a friend or member of your family – that way, you both get the best price!

 4. Create a meal plan that utilizes leftovers from one meal to create another later in the week.
 You might have hamburgers one night and use the leftover ground meat to make tacos, meatballs, or chili another night.